fs3l/CIS700-sgxlab/lab3/README.md

 ### 2. Join the Blockchain network

 **2.1 Connect to the Blockchain Gateway (Bootnode)**: Every blockchain starts with the genesis block.
 When you run geth with default settings for the first time, the main net genesis block is committed to the database.
-For a private network, you usually want a different genesis block.
+For our local network, you usually want a different genesis block.
 We have a pre-defined custom `genesis.json` file.
 The `config` section ensures that certain protocol upgrades are immediately available.
 The `alloc` section pre-funds accounts, which is currently empty.
 Following the instructions below to run geth.

 ```
 $ mkdir <data-dir>